 |---|---|---|

-pcsc_scan shows nothing | Bad cable or no USB device mode | Try a known data cable, try a different port |
+| pcsc_scan shows nothing | Bad cable or no USB device mode | Try a known data cable, try a different port |

-pcsc_scan sees reader, gpg --card-status hangs | scdaemon confusion or stale state | Restart the agent: gpgconf --kill scdaemon then retry |
+| pcsc_scan sees reader, gpg hangs | scdaemon confusion or stale state | Run gpgconf –kill scdaemon then retry |

-| Works once, then stops | Service not running or power glitch | Check systemctl status pcscd (Linux) |
+| Works once, then stops | Service not running or power glitch | Check systemctl status pcscd |

-| Windows sees “unknown device” | Descriptor mismatch | Recheck gadget VID/PID and CCID function setup |
+| Windows sees unknown device | Descriptor mismatch | Recheck gadget VID/PID and CCID function setup |

-Raspberry Pi setup
+Raspberry Pi Setup

-/boot/firmware/config.txtand add:dtoverlay=dwc2 - Some platforms use an explicit peripheral mode, like:
+Some platforms need an explicit peripheral mode:

-- Reboot:
+Reboot:

 sudo reboot